KUR-creative/szmc_data_old/README.txt

 !!!!!!
 CAUTION !!!!!!
-files in dataset is VERY IMPORTANT!
+files in dataset are VERY IMPORTANT!
 DO NOT REMOVE THIS!

  :NOTE: